 Parameter Input File

-The input parameters for this extension are specified in one input file.
+The input parameters for this extension are specified in a single input file.
 This text file must comply with the general format requirements described in section 3.1 Text Input Files in the LANDIS-II Model User Guide.

 LandisData